Object SLAM-Based Active Mapping and Robotic Grasping: Experimental Results

 Table \ref{table1} shows the evaluation results in seven scenes (Fig. \ref{Mapping_Result}).
-We can see our proposed object-driven exploration strategy achieves a 3D IoU of 45.3\%, which is 15.53\%, 8.85\%, and 13.3\% higher than that of the randomized exploration, the coverage exploration, and the initialization, respectively.
-For 2D IoU, our method achieves an accuracy of 64.83\%, which is 15.14\%, 10.64\%, and 13.12\% higher than the baseline methods and initialization, respectively.
-In terms of CDE, our method reaches 1.62cm, significantly less than other methods.
-For YAE, all exploration strategies achieve an error of approximately ${3}^{\circ}$, which verifies the robustness of our line-alignment based yaw angle optimization method in Eq. (\ref{yaw1})-(\ref{yaw2}).
-Moreover, we also find that randomized exploration sometimes performs worse than the initialization result (row 2, 5, and 7), indicating that increasing observations not necessarily results in more accurate pose estimation, and purposeful exploration is necessary.
+We can see our proposed object-driven exploration strategy achieves a \textbf{3D IoU} of 45.3\%, which is 15.53\%, 8.85\%, and 13.3\% higher than that of the randomized exploration, the coverage exploration, and the initialization, respectively.
+For \textbf{2D IoU}, our method achieves an accuracy of 64.83\%, which is 15.14\%, 10.64\%, and 13.12\% higher than the baseline methods and initialization, respectively.
+In terms of \textbf{CDE}, our method reaches 1.62cm, significantly less than other methods.
+For \textbf{YAE}, all exploration strategies achieve an error of approximately ${3}^{\circ}$, which verifies the robustness of our line-alignment \cite{wu2020eao} and the yaw angle optimization method (Eq. (\ref{yaw1})).
+Additionally, the \textbf{pose refinement method} described in section \ref{section: Observation} and Fig. \ref{Pose Refine} achieves a reduction of roughly 0.2cm in object size inaccuracy, which results in a reduction of around 0.1cm in CDE.
+The level of precision attained is sufficient for robotic manipulation\cite{wang2019densefusion}.
+Moreover, we also find that randomized exploration sometimes performs worse than the initialization result (rows 2, 5, and 7), indicating that increasing observations not necessarily results in more accurate pose estimation, and purposeful exploration is necessary.

 Fig. \ref{IoU} shows the position estimation results of 11 objects in Fig. \ref{Mapping_Result}(d), in which the 2D IoU from the top view and the 3D IoU are reported.
 It can be seen that our proposed strategy achieves higher 3D IoU and 2D IoU scores compared with the baseline methods.